Adrodoc/claiming-heads/README.md

 A player can claim any area simply by placing a "claiming head" (this is a player skull) into the center of that area.
 By removing this head the area becomes unprotected again.

+### How to Claim an Area for Multiple Owners?
+This is really easy.
+Just give one player both heads and let him place them.
+But make sure that he places his own head first.

 ### How to Get a Claiming Head?
 #### By Command
 Just execute the following Minecraft command: